omarabid/WordPress-Plugin-Boilerplate/README.md

 $form = wp_admin_forms::generate_form('pb_settings', array('pb_general_section'), 'form_class', true);
 echo $form;
 ```

+#### Tables Generator

+The Table Generator page example uses the WordPress WP_List_Table class to create and display tables.
+There is no API or functions for this, but it's merely an example to showup how you can spin your own table using the WordPress generator.

 #### Notifications API

 The notifications API allow you to manage and display admin notifications with ease.
+TODO: The notifications API is not implemented yet.

 ### Widget Class

 A simple and functional widget class is also available.